Daveawb/calculator/README.md

 - Add further functionality (Square roots, powers etc.)
 - Expand tests to include some more complex calculations
 - Expand on the logic to use a functional composition model to build up a calculation.
+- Allow for keyboard input / navigation rather than just mouse clicks.

 ### Project structure
 All project related files are in the `./src` directory.
 The project structure is simple with the `App` component containing the high level logic and composes the calculator view.